Online marketplaces like eBay have allowed people to start businesses without enormous capital investments.

 Competition is fierce, so you must do your best to stay one step ahead.

-You might wonder how much it costs to sell on eBay.
+If you’re looking for information about selling on eBay for beginners, you will most likely wonder how much it costs to sell on eBay.

-The answer is there are no fixed costs to eBay selling.
+The answer is that there are no fixed costs to eBay selling.
 You don’t necessarily have to pay a monthly subscription.
 However, you often have to pay for every product you sell on this online marketplace.

-There are two fees that online sellers on eBay know: 1) the insertion fee) and 2) the final value fee.
+There are two fees that online sellers on eBay know:

 The insertion fee is the price you pay eBay when you list a new item or relist an existing one.
 Every time you duplicate a listing for auction-style bidding (something I’ll explain later), you’ll pay another insertion fee.